KahFoo/Data_Analyst_Project-3/README.md

 -Globally, almost 70% of the population has been vaccinated (received at least one dose of a COVID-19 vaccine), while 64% are fully vaccinated (received at least one dose of a COVID-19 vaccine).
 The remains 30% are yet to receive any vaccination.
 This indeed still far from the 95% vaccination rate needed to achieve herd immunity.

-- By continent, africa continent has the lowest vaccination rate, standing around 38% of which have received at least one dose.
+-By continent, africa continent has the lowest vaccination rate, standing around 38% of which have received at least one dose.

 -Countries with a lower GDP continue to lag in vaccination rates when compared to wealthier country or continents.
 This  does indicates that a higher GDP per capita is associated with greater COVID-19 vaccine distribution.